 Indian Shot Plant is a common garden plant mostly with red or yellow flowers.
-The species has several sub-species with slight variations.
+The species has several cultivars with slight variations.
 In many places in the tropics, its rhizomes are used as food also.

 Since this plant looks like a miniature of the banana tree, it is called Vazhachedi in Malayalam.

 Its botanical name is Canna indica.
 There are many cultivars and hybrids developed from it.
 The photos in this post are taken from Kerala, and it is probably a cultivar as its flowers are bigger than usual.

 Looking very much like a banana tree or heliconia, the Indian Shot is on average 1 to 2 meters tall.
 Its stem is delicate, which grows from rhizomes.

 Similar to banana, its leaves are also big, usually 1 meter long and 20 to 30 cm broad with pointed tips.
 The flowers have vivid colors.
 It shines like a red-hot iron under bright sunlight.